-- sudden pain or numbness in the limbs, hands, or feet
+- sudden pain or numbness in the arms, legs, hands, or feet

 - inability to concentrate or disorientation

-It is sometimes difficult to detect peripheral cyanosis in babies, particularly newborns, because other factors, such as jaundice and skin color may mask the blue-green skin color.
+It can be difficult to detect peripheral cyanosis in babies, particularly in newborns, because other factors, such as jaundice, may mask the blue-green tinge.

 Peripheral cyanosis is usually not a medical emergency.
-However, central cyanosis is more likely to be a sign of something more serious that requires immediate medical attention.
+Central cyanosis is more likely to be a sign of something that requires immediate medical attention.

-The outlook depends on the cause of peripheral cyanosis and the seriousness of the underlying cause
+The outlook depends on the cause of the cyanosis and how severe it is.

 If a person notices a bluish or greenish tinge to their extremities, they should try warming the areas up, such as by massaging them to increase blood flow.
 Consult a doctor if the color change does not go away.

 A timely diagnosis and treatment at an early stage can help prevent complications.